gabykassab00/AIPRO/README.md

 ### User Stories
+Players:

+- Players can check individual player performance.

+- Players can receive detailed feedback from AI about the game.

+- Based on performance, AI will provide personalized training sets for improvement.

+Coaches:

-- players/managers can check game performance
+- Coaches can check overall Team performance.

-- players/managers can get detailed feedback from AI about the game
+- Coaches can get detailed feedback from AI about the game.

-- Based on performance AI will give me some sets of training for improvement.
+- Based on performance, AI will suggest sets of training for Overall Team improvement

 <br><br>
 <!-- Tech stack -->